 With an awareness of photography as a tool of modernity and simultaneously a medium of truth and of artifice, Bianca Baldi’s artistic work shows how power structures work invisibly and how artistic work can point to this.
 The artist sets the elements in play and develops an aesthetic to describe complex historical, political and economic entanglements.

 Curated by Jana J. Haeckel for the Goethe-Institut Brussels, the Perruche Program is an ambitious series of exhibitions, performance and discourse inviting international artists.
-Like its namesake, the parakeet (perruche, fr.), the programme understands itself as a cultural nomad: Since January 2018, various artists have been invited to show their work in collaboration with different partners.
+Like its namesake, the parakeet (perruche, fr.), the programme understands itself as a cultural nomad: From January 2018 till Juny 2021, various artists have been invited to show their work in collaboration with different partners.
 Experimenting with exhibition and performance formats, they explore the physical and discursive qualities of the space they occupy.
 Invited artists: Heba Y. Amin, Bianca Baldi, Eli Cortiñas, Julien Creuzet, Pedro Oliveira, Adrian Schindler, Slavs & Tatars, Clemens von Wedemeyer

 Work Work Work, Acud Gallery Berlin, 2018